What Does No Caller ID Mean

 Have you ever answered your phone only to see “No Caller ID” or “Unknown Caller” appear on the screen?
-These mysterious calls can leave anyone feeling curious—or even uneasy.
+These mysterious calls can leave anyone feeling curious or even uneasy.
 But what does No Caller ID really mean?

-Simply put, it indicates that the caller has chosen to hide their phone number, preventing it from being displayed.
 People use this feature for various reasons: some for privacy, some for business purposes, and unfortunately, some for scams or telemarketing.

 Understanding No Caller ID calls is essential because it helps you decide whether to answer, ignore, or block them.